amirqasemi74/react-store/README.md

 # React Store

-**React Store** is a library for better state managment in react hooks new world.
+**React Store** is a library for better state management in react hooks new world.

 It facilitates to split components into smaller and maintainable ones then share `States` between them.
-Also it covers shortcomings of react hooks (believe me!) and let developers to use `class`es to manage their components logic, use it's IOC container and ...
+It also covers shortcomings of react hooks (believe me!) and let developers to use `class`es to manage their components logic, use it's IOC container.

-This library uses react `Context API` and typescript decorators to make a better react applications.
+<br>The ability to separate components logics and jsx is one of other benefits of this library

-#### Usage
+# Usage

 First install core library:

 `yarn add @react-store/core` or `npm i @react-store/core`

-then enable **decorators** in typescript:
+Then enable **decorators** in typescript:

 ```json
 {